The Ultimate Guide To The African Fat-Tailed Gecko

 Understanding the differences between buying from breeders or online stores will help ensure you get the kind of AFTG you prefer.

-You can meet both the breeder and gecko in person if you purchase directly from a breeder.
+You can meet the breeder and gecko in person if you purchase directly from a breeder.
 Plus, you can check the habitat conditions the geckos are living in.
 However, geckos – especially those from prominent breeders – are more costly.

 List of Morphs They Come In